TaliesinDS/MangaDex/USER_MANUAL.md

 1. Press the Windows key.
 2. Type: `cmd` and press Enter.
 3. In the black window type: `python --version` and press Enter.
+(On macOS/Linux, use Terminal.)
    - If you see something like: `Python 3.12.0` you’re good.
    - If you get an error, install Python (make sure to tick **Add to PATH** during installation).